sahib/python-glyr/docs/source/index.rst

 .. note::

-  The version of this wrapper will follow mirror libglyr's version.
+  The version of this wrapper will mirror libglyr's version.

 Indices and tables
 ==================